vince-nyanga/vince-nyanga.github.io/_posts/2020-01-10-building-a-car-pooling-api-with-django-part-8.md

 python manage.py migrate
 ```

-Now let's add the endpoints provided py `django-rest-auth`.
+Now let's add the endpoints provided by `django-rest-auth`.
 Go to `api/urls.py` and add the following:

 ```python
 # api/urls.py